arckymx/IndoDapoer/DataCleaningIndoDapoer.md

 ~~~

 ## Subsetting
-subsetting the data based on the following criteria selection (1) provincial scale, (2) TS 2000-2012, (3) 52 variables of choice
+subsetting the data based on the following criteria selection (1) provincial scale, (2) TS 2000-2012, (3) 52 variables of choice.

+Tip: Use MS-Excel 'VLOOKUP' and cell merge function '&' to simplifly the scripting process.
 ~~~
 # Subsetting for provincial data only
 subset1 <- subset(data,